Resources for Entering Students

 Prepare to Make Your First Student Accounting Payment

 Please familiarize yourself with the payment deadlines for the University’s Student Accounting Services, as these are the times by which you must pay your student bill.
 These deadlines can be found on the Student Accounting Services website.
-Deadline for incoming student payment is typically within the first two weeks of the semester, and includes all tuition, fees, housing, and student health charges.
+The deadline for incoming student payment is typically within the first two weeks of the semester, and includes all tuition, fees, housing, and student health charges.
 Students can work with Student Accounting Services directly to create a payment plan if the total cost is too much to pay at once.
+If you have questions or concerns about payments, contact the Office of Registration and Financial Aid at email@example.com.

 Complete the Entering Student Questionnaire